 Building on its facial recognition expertise, CyberLink leveraged deep learning and neural networks to create FaceMe®, an AI-based facial recognition engine.
 CyberLink continues to push the boundaries of these technologies to enhance its AI-based models, resulting in one of the world’s most accurate, secure, and flexible edge-based solutions.

 Facial recognition is by far the most powerful and relevant AI biometric technology.
 It has vast abilities and can carry out several tasks beyond face detection and recognition.
 The more robust and feature-forward a facial recognition platform, like FaceMe, the more benefits and fewer biases it brings.

 The key features of a facial recognition engine are:

-Face detection is the first step the technology takes to detect a face.
-In this step, the technology works by scanning the whole image to see if any area contains full or even partial human faces.
+Face detection is the first step the engine takes to confirm the presence of faces as they appear on a live camera feed, a video recording or as it scans still image captures.
+The whole field of view is scanned for any area containing full or even partial human faces.
 Fast and precise face detection is a critical first step to ensure the performance of the entire facial recognition process.
-FaceMe® can detect more than one face at once, count how many faces are present and perform detection on each of them individually.
+FaceMe can detect more than one face simultaneously, count how many faces are present, and perform detection on each of them individually.

 Some key use cases require additional features, such as the following:

 Face attribute detection, also known as face analysis, identifies and analyzes characteristics such as age, gender, facial expression, and head orientation or movements (e.g., nodding, shaking).
 This feature is a crucial enabler of smart retail and digital signage for use cases like delivering customized ads and messaging to targeted audiences or collecting detailed visitor statistics.